Tikoy rolls are soft and chewy sticky rice rolls made with glutinous rice flour, filled with red bean paste, and coated in a sesame-peanut mixture.

 Step 5: Fill and roll

-Transfer the tikoy to a clean work surface or cutting board while it’s still warm—it’s easier to handle and roll when it hasn’t fully cooled.
+Transfer the tikoy to a clean work surface while still warm - it's easier to handle and roll.

-Prepare the filling by placing it in a pastry bag or Ziploc bag and snipping off the corner.
-Pipe the filling along one edge of the tikoy, close to the edge.
+Place the filling in a piping bag or Ziploc bag and snip off the corner.
+Pipe the filling along one edge, close to the side.

-Lift the edge of the tikoy over the filling and roll tightly, like a log.
+Lift one edge over the filling, then roll tightly into a log.

 Once rolled, slice into smaller pieces.
 Repeat with the remaining tikoy and filling.

-Use a silicone spatula or plastic dough cutter to cut and lift the pieces easily—or oil your knife and hands to prevent sticking.
+Use a silicone spatula or dough cutter to lift the pieces, or lightly oil your knife and hands to prevent sticking.

 Step 6: Coat and serve

-Roll each piece of tikoy in the sesame-peanut mixture until fully coated.
+Roll each piece in the sesame-peanut mixture until evenly coated.

-Serve warm, or let it cool to room temperature before serving.
+Serve your tikoy rolls warm, or let it cool to room temperature before serving.

 Recipe FAQs

-It’s best not to reheat tikoy rolls, as the coating can get soggy and lose its texture.
-They’re best enjoyed at room temperature, so let them cool to room temp before serving.
+It's best not to reheat them, since the coating can get soggy and lose its texture.
+Just let them sit at room temperature before serving.

-- Pichi-Pichi: A soft, chewy cassava dessert coated in grated coconut.
+- Pichi-pichi: A soft, chewy cassava dessert coated with grated coconut.

-- Palitaw: Flat rice cakes boiled until they float, then coated in coconut, sugar, and sesame seeds.
+- Palitaw: Boiled rice cakes coated with coconut, sugar, and sesame seeds.

-- Kutsinta: Steamed brown rice cakes made with lye water, often topped with grated coconut.
+- Kutsinta: Steamed orange rice cakes made with lye water, often topped with grated coconut.

 - Sapin-Sapin: A colorful layered rice cake made with coconut milk and flavored with ube, jackfruit, and more.